Is A Tax Preparer Liable for Mistakes?

 - Improper use of the Preparer Tax Identification Number (PTIN) on a tax return

-- Not providing clients with a copy of their tax return
+- Not providing clients with a copy of their tax return when asked to do so

 - Failing to sign tax returns they prepare and file